And how has he affected immigrant lives? A guide to Kelly’s history as inside the Trump Administration

 - Allowed Border Patrol to aggressively broaden deportation enforcement in the interior U.S. and within the 100-mile border zone, including on buses and trains

-- Kelly called eligible DACA applicants “too lazy to get off their asses”
+- In February 2018, Kelly said eligible DACA applicants were “too lazy to get off their asses.”

 - While Kelly has reportedly been responsible for purging some Trump Administration staffers, he’s allowed right-wing white nationalists like Stephen Miller to stay and thrive.
 [Kelly] “turns out to have been more hawkish that I might have expected.
 It’s a pleasant surprise,” said Mark Krikorian, the executive director for the hard-line anti-immigrant hate group Center for Immigration Studies.